surgelove/ScanSave/README.md

 # ScanSave 📄

-> A minimal iOS document scanner that automatically saves each scan as a PDF — no extra taps, no confirmation dialogs.
+> A minimal iOS document scanner that automatically saves each scan as a PDF or PNG — no extra taps, no confirmation dialogs.

 <p align="center">
   <img src="ScanSave/Assets.xcassets/AppIcon.appiconset/icon-ios-marketing-1024x1024-1x.png" width="128" alt="ScanSave Icon">